Majors Creek Festival

 Majors Creek Festival will take place from Friday 11th until Sunday 13th November in a number of venues in and around the Majors Creek Recreation Ground.

 We are looking for performers across a range of musical genres – folk/roots, Celtic, bluegrass, jazz, blues, Americana, singer songwriters, and more – who are willing to participate in a number of activities during the festival including concert performances, workshops, themed concerts, dances and children’s events where possible.

 We are also looking for professional dance acts to be part of our dance program for both display shows and to run dance classes.
 Please fill out the application form specifically for dance acts.

 ‘Majors’ has always been known as one of the friendliest small festivals on the eastern seaboard and a place where people enjoy rubbing shoulders with their musical heroes at the bar or in one of the concert venues.
 We encourage your participation in informal sessions and sing-alongs at the bar and at the Majors Creek Hotel.

 Majors Creek is approximately 1 hour and 15 min from Canberra with its closest town for supplies, hospital etc is 16km away in Braidwood.
 The majority of the performers camp on-site but there is a range of comfortable accommodation available in Braidwood.

 A small number of billet places are available for performers in Majors Creek itself but those are prioritised to performers who are travelling with small children or who have mobility issues.

-APPLICATIONS TO PERFORM AT MAJORS CREEK FESTIVAL 2016 ARE NOW OPEN!
+APPLICATIONS TO PERFORM AT MAJORS CREEK FESTIVAL 2016 ARE NOW CLOSED!